 We are all getting used to new ways of working and studying, so firstly it is important to create a clear dedicated study space that is free from clutter and distractions.
 Set up a calm and dedicated study environment and have a daily sweep of this to make sure it is conducive to study.
 (See also Create your own exam conditions).

 Set a clear plan for the day.
 Give tasks your full attention, switch off all distractions and have dedicated time to focus on your revision.
 You could try the ‘Pomodoro technique’ - where you study in short, sharp bursts with breaks in between.

 In response to the current pandemic, lots of apps and services from fitness to mindfulness and meditation have been offering free access.
 Gentle and regular exercise can also provide natural breaks within your day and allow you to recharge and refocus.

-As we are spending most of the day in our homes we are never far away from the biscuit cupboard.
 It is important to try and not overindulge in sugary foods and to try and maintain stable blood sugar levels to facilitate good levels of concentration.